HomeMy WebLinkAboutTransmittal - 4/2/2024ERIN MENDENHALL

 SECTION 4.
 Effective Date.
 This Ordinance shall take effect upon adoption.

-Passed by the City Council of Salt Lake City, Utah, this _____ day of __________, 2024.
+Passed by the City Council of Salt Lake City, Utah, this day of , 2024.

 ATTEST: